 Try Penn Engineering’s stand-alone online course, Computational Thinking for Problem Solving, and assess your ability to think like a computer scientist.Learn how to find out if the MCIT Online is the right fit for you

 Final Application Deadline

-MCIT is intended for students with little or no recent CS experience.
+MCIT Online is intended for students with little or no recent CS experience.
 Applicants who have recent undergraduate degrees in CS or a related field may not find value in this program.
 If you would be able to test out of more than two core courses, it is likely that you are over-qualified.
-Our goal is to create a diverse cohort of students and during our evaluation process, we will consider whether an applicant’s background and experience make them an ideal fit for our program.
+Penn’s goal is to create a diverse cohort of students and during their evaluation process, they will consider whether an applicant’s background and experience make them an ideal fit for their program.

-No. The MCIT (Master of Information and Computer Technology) degree is a Master’s degree but not a Master of Science degree.
-MCIT is its own unique credential that has earned an excellent reputation on Penn’s campus over the last 17 years.
+No. The online Master of Computer and Information Technology degree (MCIT Online) is a Master’s degree but not a Master of Science degree.
+MCIT is its own unique credential that has earned an excellent reputation on Penn’s campus over the last 18 years.
 It is considered a STEM degree by the US government and the knowledge gained is comparable to a Master of Science in Computer Science.

 Graduates of MCIT have gone on to pursue careers in diverse industries including electronics and robotics, consumer technology, biotechnology, automotive, aerospace, nonprofits, education, chemical and biomedical engineering, computer graphics and game technology, electrical engineering, nanotechnology, embedded systems and more.